 If yes, then try to build up the portion of vegetables gradually.
 An easier way for you to take in a mountain of nutrients from vegetables is to make them into a smoothie.

 Shove greens like baby spinach, collard greens and baby kale into a blender.
 Then throw in some of your favorite fruits like orange, banana, watermelon or honeydew etc and blend them together into a smoothie.

 Oh, please add also a tablespoon of coconut oil into the mix.
-This super food will make your smoothie even more powerful in fighting and preventing acne.
+This super food will make your smoothie even more powerful in preventing and clearing acne.